Improving liquidity during and after the pandemic

 A trade credit insurance policy, meanwhile, can be used as security for additional liquidity.
 Assigning a policy to a bank or financial institution enables receivables to be used as a secured asset against which a bank can offer funds.

 Funding can also be provided through a factoring agreement supported by trade credit insurance; a bank would have its own trade credit policy, purchasing invoices from its customer with support from insurers on exposures.
 In the event of a claim, trade credit insurance can indemnify a policyholder for up to 90% of the loss.

-Pursuing these strategies can help parent organizations generate liquidity immediately and in the long run; since the pandemic began, parent organizations of Marsh-managed captives have freed $2.6 billion from their captives to aid their cash flow.
+Pursuing these strategies can help parent organisations generate liquidity immediately and in the long run.
+Since the pandemic began, parent organisations of Marsh-managed captives have freed $US 2.6 billion from their captives to aid their cash flow.
 These strategies, however, may require regulatory approval, detailed financial calculations, and input from tax advisors and other professionals.

 With competing cash flow pressures, it is timely for organisations to re-evaluate whether they can potentially retain more risk to help reduce their insurance premium spend.
 This is becoming increasingly relevant in an environment where policyholders are faced with increases in premium and reductions in capacity from insurers.
 To help companies make an informed decision, they need to have a clear understanding of the following: